man holding circular saw scaled

 Epoxy resin is a material that is difficult to cut after it has cured because it is hard and brittle.
 It is made up of two parts, the resin, and the hardener.
 When these two parts are mixed together, they form a tough, clear plastic.
 Epoxy resin is often used in crafts and hobbies because it can be molded into different shapes.
 It is also often used in the marine and manufacturing industries, and to make epoxy resin countertops, floors as well as hobbyists’ projects and also in the construction industry.

-Cutting epoxy resin doesn’t necessarily require any special equipment, however, because of its nature as a hard and brittle plastic, a bit of forethought and planning is necessary. if you want the best quality cut possible, you will need to get yourself a diamond blade suitable for the cutting machine you will be using.
+Cutting epoxy resin doesn’t necessarily require any special equipment, however, because of its nature as a hard and brittle plastic, a bit of forethought and planning is necessary.
+If you want the best quality cut possible, you will need to get yourself a diamond blade suitable for the cutting machine you will be using, and consider various cutting techniques.

 Preparing for the Cut